PathfinderXZ/CLPL/README.md

 All contributors are welcome.
 If you want to, feel free to create a pull request.
 CLPL is not yet on PyPI.
 It will be soon.

 ## Licence
 CLPL is released under the GNU GPL 3.
-For more information, see LICNCE.
+For more information, see LICENSE.

+## Config
+In config.py, you can trigger between organic and inorganic mode.
+This is mainly due to some of the functional groups overlap with some elements (Ac - actinium or acetate).